It’s all about budget baby!

 Although, if you’re itching to change it, an upgrade to the Ortofon Blue will do nicely.

 The Debut is a 2-speed turntable – 33 and 45.
 The switch is done manually.
 This might be a fiddly exercise, to begin with.
 But a handy tool is included to do this, so there’s not much to it.

 Here’s a quick video to demonstrate how easy switching between 33 and 45 is…

 The Debut doesn’t have an internal amp.
-So depending on your reciever you might need a phono amp if your reciever doesn’t have a phono input.
+So depending on your receiver you might need a phono amp if your receiver doesn’t have a phono input.